 And for ‘starters’ here’s a neat little summary of our duties as parents, a useful memorandum for what we need to do if we want to be effective.

 - Put Yourself in the Way – Don’t evade wrong behaviour, confront it.

 - Awareness is your Best Friend – Learn as much as you can from everywhere…

 - Remember the Difference – Children differ from adolescents and adults

 - Expect and Inspect – Set standards, and check to see they are allowed

 - Never Cry Alone – You are not Super Parent; get support when you need it.

 - Take Time for Yourself – Build space for YOU, to refresh your energy.

-To read articles about PARENTS
+To read posts about PARENTS

 please click on the ‘Parents Categories’ link below: